iv-org/invidious/README.md

 - Set default player options (speed, quality, autoplay, loop)
 - Does not require JS to play videos
 - Support for Reddit comments in place of YT comments
-- Import/Export subscriptions, watch history, preference
+- Import/Export subscriptions, watch history, preferences
 - Does not use any of the official YouTube APIs

 Liberapay: https://liberapay.com/omarroth